Review: September/October 2022

-- Staff will be trained to identify signs of cyber bullying and will be helped to keep informed about the technologies that children commonly use.
+- Staff will be trained to identify signs of cyberbullying and will endeavour to keep informed about the technologies that children commonly use.

 - Advice will be communicated to help students protect themselves from being involved in bullying (as perpetrator or as victim) and to advise them on reporting any incidents.

-- Gardaí will continue to visit the school once a year to talk about cyber bullying.
+- Gardaí will continue to visit the school to talk about cyber-bullying.

 - Teachers will dedicate a stand-alone lesson to deal with the issue of cyberbullying.

 - Students and staff are expected to comply with the school’s policy on the use of computers in the School.
 (Acceptable User Policy)

 - Parents will be provided with information and advice on cyber bullying.

-- Ravenswell Primary School endeavours to block access to inappropriate web sites, using firewalls, antivirus protection and filtering systems and no pupil is allowed to work on the Internet without a member of staff present.
+- Ravenswell Primary School endeavours to block access to inappropriate websites, using firewalls, antivirus protection and filtering systems.

 Supervision and Monitoring of Pupils